lammps/lammps/doc/src/Developer_write_command.rst

    using namespace LAMMPS_NS;

 The second section of the implementation file has various include statements.
-The include file for the class header has to come first, then a couple of LAMMPS classes (sorted alphabetically) followed by a block of system headers and others, if needed.
-Note the standardized C++ notation for headers of C-library functions (``cmath`` instead of ``math.h``).
+The include file for the class header has to come first, then a couple of LAMMPS classes (sorted alphabetically) followed by the header for the *libcurl* interface.
+This is wrapped into an ``#ifdef`` block so that LAMMPS will compile this file without error when the *libcurl* header is not available and thus the define not set.
 The final statement of this segment imports the ``LAMMPS_NS::`` namespace globally for this file.
 This way, all LAMMPS specific functions and classes do not have to be prefixed with ``LAMMPS_NS::``.

 The command() function (required)